 NOT Gate :

 NOT Gate performs the operations like a logical inverter.
-So output will be the complement of the input.
-NOT Gate has a different behavior as compared to other gates since it contains only one input signal.
+So the output will be the complement of the input.
+NOT Gate has a different behaviour as compared to other gates since it contains only one input signal.

 Block diagram of NOT Gate

 Pin diagram of NOT Gate

 NAND gate performs the combinational operations of AND Gate & NOT Gate.
 It is formed by using an AND Gate followed by a NOT Gate.
 A NAND Gate may also have two or more inputs and produces only one output.